msdec321/DataAnalysisWorkbooks/warcraftLogs/README.md

 # WarcraftLogs Restoration Druid Data Scraper v1.03

 This repository scrapes encounter data from WarcraftLogs which can be used in a data analysis.
+Currently scrapes:
 &emsp; • Character name, server, region
-  • Date
+&emsp; • Date
-  • Kill time
+&emsp; • Kill time
-  • Parse percentile
+&emsp; • Parse percentile
-  • Number of healers
+&emsp; • Number of healers
-  • Shadowpriest in group
+&emsp; • Shadowpriest in group
-  • Innervate used on player
+&emsp; • Innervate used on player
-  • Lifebloom uptime %
+&emsp; • Lifebloom uptime %
-  • Total HPS
+&emsp; • Total HPS
-  • % HPS of: Lifebloom (tick), Lifebloom (bloom), Rejuvenation, Regrowth, Swiftmend
+&emsp; • % HPS of: Lifebloom (tick), Lifebloom (bloom), Rejuvenation, Regrowth, Swiftmend
-  • Top two rotations used
+&emsp; • Top two rotations used

 The dataset is stored in character_data/ as an excel spreadsheet.